MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-quick-access.md

 Tunneling traffic to Private Access destinations by IP address is supported only for IP ranges outside of the end-user device local subnet.

 At this time, Private access traffic can only be acquired with the Global Secure Access client.
-Remote networks can't be assigned to the Private access traffic forwarding profile.
+Remote networks can't be assigned to the Private Access traffic forwarding profile.

 ## High level steps